waitinfuture/emapreduce/intl.en-US/Open Source Components /Druid/Quick start.md

     For Hadoop clusters in high-security mode, perform the following operations:

     1. Ensure the communication between the two clusters. \(Each cluster is associated with a different security group,and access rules are configured for the two security groups.\)
-    2. Put core-site.xml, hdfs-site.xml, yarn-site.xml, mapred-site.xml of /etc/ecm/hadoop-conf of the Hadoop cluster in the /etc/ecm/duird-conf/druid/\_common directory on each node of the Druid cluster. \(If you select the built-in Hadoop when creating a cluster, several soft links in this directory will point to the configuration with Hadoop.
+    2. Put core-site.xml, hdfs-site.xml, yarn-site.xml, mapred-site.xml of /etc/ecm/hadoop-conf of the Hadoop cluster in the /etc/ecm/duird-conf/druid/\_common directory on each node of the E-MapReduce Druid cluster. \(If you select the built-in Hadoop when creating a cluster, several soft links in this directory will point to the configuration with Hadoop.
 Remove these soft links first.\) Modify hadoop.security.authentication.use.has in core-site.xml to false. \(This configuration is completed on the client to enable AccessKey authentication for users.
 If Kerberos authentication is used, disable AccessKey authentication.\)
-    3. Write the hosts of the Hadoop cluster to the hosts list of each node on the Druid cluster.
+    3. Write the hosts of the Hadoop cluster to the hosts list of each node on the E-MapReduce Druid cluster.
 Note that the hostname of the Hadoop cluster should be in the form of a long name, such as emr-header-1.cluster-xxxxxxxx.
-You are advised to put the hosts of Hadoop behind the hosts of the Druid cluster.
+You are advised to put the hosts of Hadoop behind the hosts of the E-MapReduce Druid cluster.
     4. Set Kerberos cross-domain mutual trust between the two clusters.
-For more information, see [EN-US\_TP\_17939.md\#](reseller.en-US/Open Source Components /Kerberos authentication/Cross-region access.md#).
+For more information, see [EN-US\_TP\_17939.md\#](intl.en-US/Open Source Components /Kerberos authentication/Cross-region access.md#).
-    5. Create a local Druid account \(useradd-m-g hadoop\) on all nodes of the Hadoop cluster, or set druid.auth.authenticator.kerberos.authtomate to create a mapping rule for the Kerberos account to the local account. \(For specific pre-release rules, see [here](http://druid.io/docs/0.11.0/development/extensions-core/druid-kerberos.html).\) This method is recommended because it is easy to operate without errors.
+    5. Create a local druid account \(useradd-m-g hadoop\) on all nodes of the Hadoop cluster, or set druid.auth.authenticator.kerberos.authtomate to create a mapping rule for the Kerberos account to the local account. \(For specific pre-release rules, see [here](http://druid.io/docs/0.11.0/development/extensions-core/druid-kerberos.html).\) This method is recommended because it is easy to operate without errors.

         **Note:** In Hadoop cluster of the high-security mode , all Hadoop commands must be run from a local account.
 By default, this local account needs to have the same name as the principal.
 Yarn also supports mapping a principal to a local account.

-    6. Restart the Druid service.
+    6. Restart the E-MapReduce DruidDruid service.
 -   Use Hadoop to index batch data

     Druid comes with an example named wikiticker, which is located in the $\{DRUID\_HOME\}/quickstart/tutorial path. $\{DRUID\_HOME\}is set to /usr/lib/druid-current by default.
 Each line of the wikiticke document \(wikiticker-2015-09-12-sampled.json.gz\) is a record.
 Each record is a json object.
 The format is as follows: